Osha Compliance: Everything You Need to Know

 Even though they are fictional, such settings continue to serve as a reminder of why it is so important to be OSHA compliant.
 OSHA compliance is not just about construction and design, but also about people in the facility following proper procedures, so the act of having a battle in a workplace is already non-compliance with OSHA, even without the smoke and flame.

 OSHA Training Summary

-OSHA provides specific guidelines with regard to training.
+OSHA provides specific guidelines regarding training.
 Depending on the size of the business, the requirements may be different.
 For instance, a business with less than ten employees may have its plans communicated verbally.
 Ten or more employees must have a written plan completed.
 It has to be kept inside of the workplace and it must be available for employees to review when they need it.

-Employees should have training in how to manage hazardous substances and the precautions that need to be taken.
+Employees should have training on how to manage hazardous substances and the precautions that need to be taken.
 This should include access to MSDS' and how to address any emergencies or incidences that come up.
-General training with regard to blood-borne pathogens in an emergent situation.
-But more extensive training is only required in workplaces such as a medical office.
+General training regarding blood-borne pathogens in an emergent situation should also be provided, but more extensive training is only required in workplaces such as a medical office.

-All staff should be well-versed in what to do for emergency situations.
+All staff should be well-versed in what to do in emergency situations.
 Emergency exit building training is an essential part of OSHA training.
-Every employee should also know how to respond when OSHA inspectors do come to the workplace.
+Every employee should also know how to respond when OSHA inspectors come to the workplace.

 OSHA Can Inspect Your Business: Are You Ready?

 No matter what the reason might be, the owner of the business has a right to accompany the inspector or have someone representing the business do so.
-The inspector will examine every single area of the business and not just a specific complaint.
-So the entire facility needs to be in compliance and everyone in the business should be trained to respond to an inspector's inquiry.
+The inspector will examine every single area of the business and not just a specific area of complaint.
+The entire facility needs to be in compliance and everyone in the business should be trained to respond to an inspector's inquiry.

 Be sure to take lots of photos of any complaint areas, so you can document them, and document any improvements you might make.
 A process for complaints and for showing work done to make improvements will be required by the inspectors.
 Include information about inspections in your employee training program too.